53640496 | Vitpho | Dreamstime.com

 Since trucks move more than 70% of all freight in the U.S., the role of fleets always matters, even more so when times are tumultuous.
 It would be impossible to keep vehicles in optimal shape without robust preventive and predictive maintenance practices.

-Preventive maintenance, the scheduled inspection and repair cycles, is intended to keep trucks in top, road-ready condition.
+The purpose of preventive maintenance is to keep trucks in top, road-ready condition through scheduled inspections and repairs.
 Predictive maintenance uses data and technology to forecast when maintenance will be needed, letting fleets prepare for what may come next.
 The benefits for fleets are clear:

 • Reducing downtime: Any vehicle taken off the road negatively impacts the company’s bottom line.
 But during times of stress, it’s not just the company that suffers.
 There is increased demand for fleets to meet critical needs.
 Fleets can minimize unexpected breakdowns by instituting ongoing PMs and predictive maintenance practices.